alegarciadelrio/campo-vision/README.md

 - AWS CLI configured with appropriate permissions
 - AWS SAM CLI installed
 - Python 3.12 or higher
+- Node.js and npm for frontend development
-- An AWS account with access to Cognito, API Gateway, Lambda, and DynamoDB
+- An AWS account with access to Cognito, API Gateway, Lambda, DynamoDB, S3, and CloudFront

-### Installation
+### Backend Installation

 1. Clone the repository